prvdmwrong/prvdmwrong/docs/tutorials/ignition.md

 ## Preloading

 It's necessary to preload your providers to for Oh My Prvd to pick it up.
-For convenience, you can use the `preloadProviders()` function, which will load all providers recursively:
+For convenience, you can use either `loadChildren()` or the `loadDescendants()` function, which will load all providers from a parent's children or descendants respectively:

 === "Luau"

     ```lua
     local prvd = require("@pkg/ohmyprvd")
-    prvd.preloadProviders(script.Providers)
+    prvd.loadChildren(script.Providers)
+    prvd.loadDescendants(script.Providers)
     ```

 === "TypeScript"

     ```ts
-    import { preloadProviders } from "@rbxts/ohmyprvd"
+    import { loadChildren, loadDescendants } from "@rbxts/ohmyprvd"
-    preloadProviders(script.Providers)
+    loadChildren(script.Providers)
+    loadDescendants(script.Providers)
     ```

-You can also specify both a predicate function and what instances to preload:
+You can also pass a predicate function to filter the target modules:
-`LoadMode.Children` for just the children, or `LoadMode.Descendants` for all
-descendants:

 === "Luau"

     ```lua hl_lines="4-7"
     local prvd = require("@pkg/ohmyprvd")
-    prvd.preloadProviders(
+    prvd.loadDescendants(
       script.Providers,
       function(module: ModuleScript)
-        return module.Name:find("Provider^") ~= nil
+        return module.Name:find("Provider$") ~= nil
-      end,
-      prvd.LoadMode.Children
+      end
     )
     ```

 === "TypeScript"

     ```ts hl_lines="4-5"
-    import { LoadMode, preloadProviders } from "@rbxts/ohmyprvd"
+    import { LoadMode, loadDescendants } from "@rbxts/ohmyprvd"
-    preloadProviders(
+    loadDescendants(
       script.Providers,
-      (module) => module.Name.find("Provider^") !== undefined,
+      (module) => module.Name.find("Provider$") !== undefined
-      LoadMode.Children
     )
     ```